Dimension of Diophantine approximation and some applications in harmonic analysis: Introduction

 As one can imagine, Fourier dimension and Hausdorff dimension are not always equal.
 For example it is well known that the one-third Cantor set has Fourier dimension $0$.
 In fact the set \eqref{simple-example} at the beginning of this paper also has Fourier dimension $0$.
 To see this, as \eqref{simple-example} is constructed by neighborhoods of arithmetic progressions, $\dH(E+\cdots+E)=\dH E$ for every finite sum.
 On the other hand, if it has positive Fourier dimension, $\mu*\cdots*\mu$ would have fast Fourier decay and eventually ensure $E+\cdots +E$ to have positive Lebesgue measure.

-Then a natural question is, given arbitrary $0\leq t\leq s\leq 1$, does there exist an explicit construction in $\R$ of Hausdorff dimension $s$ and Fourier dimension $t$?
+Then a natural question is, given arbitrary $0\leq t\leq s\leq 1$, does there exist a set in $\R$ of Hausdorff dimension $s$ and Fourier dimension $t$?
 This question alone is not very interesting, as one can just take a disjoint union of two compact sets, one is Salem of dimension $t$ and the other is \eqref{simple-example} of Hausdorff dimension $s$.
-However, this example is very hard to use, as people usually study sets with measures, but there is no measure on this set that captures both dimensions, by which we mean \begin{itemize} \item (Frostman condition) \item (Fourier decay) \end{itemize} For the relation between Frostman condition and Hausdorff dimension, we again refer to Section 2.5 in \cite{Mat15}.
+However, this example is very hard to use, because people usually study sets with measures but there is no measure on this set that captures both dimensions, by which we mean \begin{itemize} \item (Frostman condition) \item (Fourier decay) \end{itemize} For the relation between Frostman condition and Hausdorff dimension, we again refer to Section 2.5 in \cite{Mat15}.

-Based on the above, we rephrase the question to the following and answer it affirmatively: given arbitrary $0\leq t\leq s\leq 1$, does there exist an explicit construction in $\R$ of Hausdorff dimension $s$ and Fourier dimension $t$, together with a measure that captures both dimensions? \footnote{A related result using the Baire category method was claimed by K\"orner in \cite{Kor11}, but there is an error in the proof.
-We thank Nir Lev for pointing it out and starting a tripartite discussion.
-Eventually we all agree that the arguments in \cite{Kor11} work only for the case $s=t$.} \begin{thm} Suppose $\beta, \gamma\geq 0$ and $2\gamma+\beta\leq 1$.
+Based on the above, we rephrase the question to the following: given arbitrary $0\leq t\leq s\leq 1$, does there exist a set in $\R$ of Hausdorff dimension $s$ and Fourier dimension $t$, together with a measure that captures both dimensions?
+A related result was claimed by K\"orner in \cite{Kor11} using the Baire category method, but there is an error in the proof.
+We thank Nir Lev for pointing it out and starting a tripartite discussion with K\"orner.
+Eventually we all agree that the arguments in \cite{Kor11} work only for the case $s=t$.
+In this paper, we answer this question affirmatively for all $0\leq t\leq s\leq 1$. \begin{thm} Suppose $\beta, \gamma\geq 0$ and $2\gamma+\beta\leq 1$.
 Then there exists an increasing $\{q_i\}$ in $\R_+$ such that the set

 has Hausdorff dimension $2\gamma+\beta$ and Fourier dimension $2\gamma$.
 Moreover, there exists a finite Borel measure $\mu$ supported on

 satisfying